TransparentLC/realesrgan-gui/README.en-US.md

 # 3. The built application is saved in "./realesrgan-gui/dist/Real-ESRGAN GUI.app".
 ```

+> [!WARNING]
-> ⚠️ Since I don't have any device running macOS, I may not be able to handle macOS-related issues.
+> Since I don't have any device running macOS, I may not be able to handle macOS-related issues.

 ### Related projects